elliotvilhelm/GradeSource-AutoFill/README.md

 The chrome driver I have included is for mac OSX.
 I have not tested this software on windows but it *should* work if you replace the chromedriver executable.
 You can find the drivers [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

+Please note the program will not press the "submit" button, you must press it once the fields have been filled.